Sharktrix/DataStructures-Algorithms/BINARY SEARCH TREE/BST.md

 ## Deletion from BST

-- Key to be deleted does not exist
+- Case 0: Key to be deleted does not exist: return not found
-- Key to be deleted has one leaf:
+- Case 1: Key to be deleted has one child:
+- Case 2: Key to be deleted is a leaf: just delete the node
 - Delete item
 - Make the parent of item, to be the parent of the child of item.
 - Key to be deleted has two children :